AndyBarnett/M-S-Tech-Test/README.md

 ## Running the tests
 The test runner I used was JUnit.
 Execute the tests from within your IDE by running stepDefinitions/RunTests.java as a JUnit Test.

+I have included the Chrome driver in the repo.
+The tests currently point to that due to the property set in Hooks.java.
+It should work, but feel free to remove/change this and use FireFoxDriver instead, depending on how your system is set up.